ojas-sanghi/csc352/distribution/assignments/a9/assign9.md

 #### `List* get_all_expr_nodes()`
 `get_all_expr_nodes` will read all of the expressions from standard input and return a linked list of `Expr` nodes.
 This function should call `get_next_expr_node` repeatedly until it returns an `Expr` node with a `type` of `END`.
 The `next` field of the last `Expr` node in the list should be set to `NULL`.

+The list should NOT include the `END` node.

 #### `void print_expr_node(Expr* expr)`
 `print_expr_node` will print the expression represented by the `Expr` node to standard output.